studiometa/react-next-starter/doc/en/ROUTER.md

 ### 3) Create a new route

 Obviously, without a route your page will not be accessible.
 It must therefore be added.
-To do this, refer to the **Router** section of this readme.
+ To do this, refer to the top of this page.

 ### 4) Add a namespace for locales